 What are the KDP benefits?

-With KDP Select (KDPS) you will be eligible to use Kindle Countdown Deals and free book promotion for 5 days during each 90-day term.
+With KDP Select (KDPS), you will be eligible to use Kindle Countdown Deals and free book promotion for 5 days during each 90-day term.
 Both are useful book marketing tools.

 Your book will be available for Kindle Unlimited (KU) subscription readers.
 It will also be available on the Kindle Owners Lending library.

-In addition, you will be entitled to a higher royalty rate when you sell your book in the Kindle Store in Japan, India, Brazil and Mexico.
+In addition, you will be entitled to a higher royalty rate when you sell your book in the Kindle Store in Japan, India, Brazil, and Mexico.

 For many authors, another advantage is simplicity.
 Because Amazon has such a huge percentage of the ebook market, and in particular now for KU readers, publishing elsewhere is not worth the extra work and complication.

-It is easier to manage, and authors can concentrate on using the book promotion tools that Amazon provide.
+It is easier to manage, and authors can concentrate on using the book promotion tools that Amazon provides.
 These include AMS to run ads or the Amazon book preview widget to promote on websites and blogs.

 Your choices as to how you distribute your book in physical formats are not affected.
-You are free to offer, sell or give away these versions in any manner you wish.
+You are free to offer, sell, or give away these versions in any manner you wish.

 What are the restrictions of Amazon KDPS exclusive distribution